 That's probably true if you're looking for a broad choice of things to watch, but if you have more specific tastes, there are other streaming sites available.
 From anime to horror, and art house hits to golden era classics, there are streaming subscriptions for just about every niche.

 If you know you just want to pick between Netflix and Amazon, we've broken down their pros and cons in our comparison review.
-And if you already have Netflix but want to shake up your library, you might want to try our guide to accessing US Netflix from the UK.
+And if you already have Netflix but want to shake up your library, you might want to try our guide to accessing US Netflix from the UK - or the other way round.

 Otherwise, read on for our pick of the best streaming alternatives and upgrade your next Netflix and chill.